eastgenomics/eggd_conductor/README.md

 The following describe default app input behaviour:

 **Required**
-- `-iEGGD_CONDUCTOR_CONFIG`: config file for app containing required variables and either:
+- `-iEGGD_CONDUCTOR_CONFIG` (`file`): config file for app containing required variables

+and either:

-- `-iupload_sentinel_record`: sentinel file created by dx-streaming-upload to use for specifying run data for analysis (*n.b. this is the only input that is lowercase as this is a fixed requirement from dx-streaming-upload*)
+- `-iupload_sentinel_record` (`record`): sentinel file created by dx-streaming-upload to use for specifying run data for analysis (*n.b. this is the only input that is lowercase as this is a fixed requirement from dx-streaming-upload*)

 OR

-- `-iFASTQS` (optional): array of fastq files, to use if not providing a sentinel file
+- `-iFASTQS` (`array:file`): array of fastq files, to use if not providing a sentinel file

 **Optional**
 **Files**
-- `-iSAMPLESHEET` (optional): samplesheet used to parse sample names from, if not given this will be attempted to be located from the sentinel file properties first, then sentinel file run directory then the first upload tar file.
+- `-iSAMPLESHEET`: samplesheet used to parse sample names from, if not given this will be attempted to be located from the sentinel file properties first, then sentinel file run directory then the first upload tar file.
-- `-iASSAY_CONFIG` (optional): assay specific config file, if not given will search in `-iASSAY_CONFIG_PATH` from `-iEGGD_CONDUCTOR_CONFIG` for appropriate file
+- `-iASSAY_CONFIG`: assay specific config file, if not given will search in `-iASSAY_CONFIG_PATH` from `-iEGGD_CONDUCTOR_CONFIG` for appropriate file
-- `-iSAMPLE_NAMES` (optional): comma separated list of sample names, to use if not providing a samplesheet
+- `-iRUN_INFO_XML`: *Only required if starting from `-iFASTQS` input and not providing `-iRUN_ID`*.
+RunInfo.xml file for the run, used to parse RunID from for naming of DNAnexus project if `-iCREATE_PROJECT=true` and for adding to Slack notifications.

 **Strings**
-- `-iDEMULTIPLEX_JOB_ID` (optional):  use output fastqs of a previous demultiplexing job instead of performing demultiplexing
+- `-iDEMULTIPLEX_JOB_ID`:  use output fastqs of a previous demultiplexing job instead of performing demultiplexing
-- `-iDEMULTIPLEX_OUT` (optional): path to store demultiplexing output, if not given will default parent of sentinel file.
+- `-iDEMULTIPLEX_OUT`: path to store demultiplexing output, if not given will default parent of sentinel file.
 Should be in the format `project:path`
 - `-iDX_PROJECT`: project ID in which to run and store output
-- `-iRUN_ID`: ID of sequencing run used to name project, parsed from samplesheet if not specified
+- `-iRUN_ID`: ID of sequencing run used to name project, parsed from RunInfo.xml if not specified
+- `-iSAMPLE_NAMES`: comma separated list of sample names, to use if not providing a samplesheet
 - `-iJOB_REUSE`: JSON formatted string mapping analysis step -> job ID to reuse outputs from instead of running analysis (i.e. `'{"analysis_1": "job-xxx"}'`).
 This is currently only implemented for per-run analysis steps.